Hajnalka Juhász

 Hajnalka Juhász (born 28 July 1980) is a Hungarian lawyer and political scientist.
-She has been a member of the National Assembly of Hungary (MP) as a representative of the Christian Democratic People's Party since 2018, and is currently serving as Vice Chair of the Foreign Affairs Commission and as a member of the Hungarian delegation of the Parliamentary Assembly of the Council of Europe.
+She has been a member of the National Assembly of Hungary (MP) as a representative of the Christian Democratic People's Party since 2018, and is currently serving as Vice Chair of the Parliamentary Committee on Foreign Affairs and as a member of the Hungarian delegation of the Parliamentary Assembly of the Council of Europe.
 In December 2020, she was appointed Ministerial Commissioner responsible for the furthering of international relations in connection with the priorities associated with Hungary's presidency of the Committee of Ministers of the Council of Europe.

 Personal life

 Juhász was born into a traditional family of medical doctors in Kazincbarcika.

 Education

 She graduated from the Fráter György Catholic High School.
 She earned a degree in law from the State and Legal Studies faculty at the Károli Gáspár University of the Reformed Church in Hungary, before completing a master's degree in Public International Law at the University of Leicester in the United Kingdom.
 She received the absolutorium for Ph.D. from the State and Legal Studies faculty at the University of Szeged.
 Her area of research was the protection of the rights of national minority groups as practised by the European Council, for which her supervisor was László Trócsányi, Minister of Justice in Hungary.